Willgunter/Discord-Clone/README.md

             - updates on whether hell is frozen over or not???

     - server2
-        - Gym or something?
+        - Gym

     - server3
-        - Some sort of boys only / no girls allowed club
+        - Boys only club

 ## Timeline